 Students must have concurrent employment in specialty area.
 Concurrent practice will take place at the students regular place of employment.

-Currently employed in an advanced practice nursing role with a minimum of one year of advanced clinical practice.
+Currently employed in an advanced practice nursing or midwifery role with a minimum of two years of advanced practice.
 Advanced level of knowledge of anatomy and physiology and recently revised pathophysiology.
-Developing skills in health assessment and clinical decision making.
+Developing skills in complete health assessment and clinical decision making.

 Online 2 hour(s) per Week for Full Term